Non-Semisimple TQFT's and BPS $q$-Series: Preliminaries

-and $b_\pm$ are the number of positive/negative eigenvalues of $B$. \begin{rem} The invariant $\N_r$ defined above differs by a constant with respect to the invariant $N'_r$ defined in \cite{costantino2014quantum} and its renormalisation $Z_r$ introduced in \cite{blanchet2014non} because of the different definition of $d(\alpha)$ and consequently of $\Delta_\pm$ and of the link invariant.
-The general relation for a closed connected manifold is then:
+\begin{Remark} The invariant $\N_r$ defined above differs by a constant with respect to the invariant~$N'_r$ defined in~\cite{costantino2014quantum} and its renormalisation $Z_r$ introduced in~\cite{blanchet2014non} because of the different definition of $d(\alpha)$ and consequently of $\Delta_\pm$ and of the link invariant.
+The general relation for a~closed connected manifold is then:

-where $r'=r$ if $r$ is odd and $\frac{r}{2}$ else. \end{rem} In the special case of a plumbed $M$ then it reads
+where $r'=r$ if $r$ is odd and $\frac{r}{2}$ else.
+Also notice that we recalled the definition when all the periods are non integral but actually the definition can be extended to the case at least one period is non-integral (see~\cite{costantino2014quantum}). \end{Remark} In the special case of a plumbed $M$, using the notation introduced in Section~\ref{sec:combinatorial} it reads